OhadSharet/editreadme/moe_tutorial.md

 ### Creating individuals

-We have chosen to use bit vectors with a length equal to the number of entries we want to fill.
-We chose our population to contain 300 individuals.
+We have chosen to use a float vector of size 3 such that each one of its coordinates is in the range bertween -4 and 4

 ```python
 algo = NSGA2Evolution(